dwmoreau/MLI/Methods.md

 # 0: Introduction to this document
 This write-up is meant to explain the methods in the data-driven indexing approach.

 I am very interested in feedback on the methods.
 I feel that there is large room for improvement in the Miller index assignment and unit cell optimization aspects of this algorithm.
 We have devoted an enormous amount of time to the unit cell regression aspect of this algorithm and I don't believe there is much room for improvement there.

 There has been no refinement whatsoever.
 No hyperparameter training, equal amounts of under and overfitting.

 Text in italics is commentary.
 For example, my hunches, opinions, acknowledgments of errors and bugs in the code, or features and approaches I would like to take, and features that are implemented but not used.
 Normal case text describes currently implemented methods.

 Coehlo's 2003 algorithm that this is based on is called SVD-Index, I'm thinking of calling this algorithm ML-Index.
 It sounds like Windex.

+My understand of reading through powder diffraction indexing methods papers is that these algorithms work really well on good data.
+The SVD-Index index algorithm showed 100% accuracy in their paper with peak lists generated with random unit cells.
+The biggest issue is the generalization of these algorithms to real experimental data, especially low quality data.
+So the benchmark for this project is near perfect results on calculated data, or demonstrating superior generality to experimental data.

 # 1: Introduction
 Powder diffraction indexing is the process of using a 1-dimensional projection of the 3-dimensional diffraction to infer the symmetries that exist within a material.
-This is a problem as old as crystallography and has been the subject of many analytical efforts.
+This is a problem as old as crystallography (Ringe 1917) and has been the subject of many analytical efforts.
 Current trends in machine learning and artificial intelligence have produced new knowledge and tools for data-driven analytics.
 This project merges recent advancements in analytical methods with knowledge from existing indexing algorithms to produce a new approach to powder diffraction indexing.

-This algorithm is developed with general use in mind, but the foremost use case is the small molecule serial crystallography community.
-This software is developed as an open-source Python program, in line with the Computational Crystallography Initiative.
-More substantially, serial crystallography data analysis is performed exclusively on super-computers and computational clusters.
+This algorithm is developed with general use in mind, but the foremost use case is the small molecule serial crystallography community (Schriber, et. al. 202X).
+This software is developed as an open-source Python program, in line with the Computational Crystallography Initiative (CITE).
+Serial femtosecond crystallography data analysis is performed exclusively on super-computers and computational clusters.
 ML-Index is developed specifically for mass-distributed computing.

 ## 1.0 Inspirational quotes: